-PROTOCOL I.2: Training Requirements
+PROTOCOL II.2: Training Requirements

 - 1. All TEMS Unit members will be certified by a National, State, and/or Local certifying agency in tactical pre-hospital medicine.
-Currently, the predominant certifying agency is the Counter Narcotics Terrorism Operations Medical Support (CONTOMS) program granted by the Department of Defense in cooperation with the Uniformed Services Health Sciences Division of the United States Government.
-MCB Credentialing requires NAEMT Tactical Combat Causality Care or NAEMT Tactical Emergency Casualty Care and an EMT-Tactical certification in addition to the current credentialing requirements. - 2.
-In the absence of a CONTOMS/TCCC program, equivalent training may be utilized AFTER approval by the OMD in cooperation with the local law enforcement agencies. - OMD has approved the Rescue Training Inc. certified EMT-T class for substitution of the CONTOMS certification.
-This is ONLY approved substitute course. - 4.
-EMSA will provide for 36 training hours per calendar year for the TEMS Unit members.
+Currently, the predominant certifying agencies are the Counter Narcotics Terrorism Operations Medical Support (CONTOMS) program granted by the Department of Defense in cooperation with the Uniformed Services Health Sciences Division of the United States Government and the National Tactical Operations Association (NTOA) TEMS course.
+MCB Credentialing requires NAEMT Tactical Emergency Casualty Care and an EMT-Tactical certification in addition to the current credentialing requirements. - 2.
+In the absence of a CONTOMS/NTOA program, OMD has approved the Rescue Training Inc. certified EMT-T class for substitution of the CONTOMS/NTOA certification.
+This is ONLY approved substitute course and must be approved by OMD. - 3.
+All TEMS units will complete a minimum of 36 training hours per calendar year for the TEMS Unit members.
 24 of these training hours will be tactical in nature.
 An additional 8 hours will address TEMS specific issues.
-The remaining four (4) hours needed to meet current EMT-T/TCCC suggested standards will be determined by the TEMS Coordinator in conjunction with the OMD and may come from Continuing Education classes taught throughout the year by other medical components. - 5.
-TEMS Unit members who fail to acquire the required number of training hours per calendar year will be restricted from participation until the required training hours can be successfully completed. - 6.
-Continued failure to acquire the required number of training hours, attend scheduled training days, or respond to call-outs, will result in removal from the Unit.
+The remaining four (4) hours needed to meet current EMT-T/Tactical Emergency Casualty Care (TECC) suggested standards will be determined by the TEMS Coordinator in conjunction with the OMD and may come from Continuing Education classes taught throughout the year by other medical components. - 4.
+TEMS Unit members who fail to acquire the required number of training hours per calendar year will be restricted from participation until the required training hours can be successfully completed. - Continued failure to acquire the required number of training hours, attend scheduled training days, or respond to call-outs, will result in removal from the Unit.